-How to roast asparagus in the oven?
-An easy and quick recipe for oven roasted asparagus with tomatoes, balsamic vinegar and feta cheese.
+Roasted asparagus with tomatoes, balsamic vinegar, and feta cheese.
 Only 15 minutes in the oven.

-Oven baked asparagus and cherry tomatoes with fennel seeds, topped with feta and dressed with olive oil and balsamic vinegar, it can hardly get any better when it comes to asparagus.
+Roasted asparagus with tomatoes, topped with feta and dressed with olive oil and balsamic vinegar, it can hardly get any better when it comes to asparagus.

 Only a few ingredients and very little work, but the resulting dish is worth being served at a dinner party.
 Or any other time during the short asparagus season, I found this dish to be so good that I keep making it over and over again.